 As good as the price and service may be at a small, independent garage, nothing beats getting a repair for free.

 Keep in mind that service and pricing at independent repair shops vary widely.
 So be sure to shop around.
-You'll also want to watch out for scams.
-For tips on avoiding auto repair scams, check out
+You'll also want to watch out for auto repair scams.

 The biggest advantage of taking a car to a dealer shop is its tie to the auto manufacturer.
 If you have a beef with the service or a particular repair, you can always take it up with the auto manufacturer.